schminkel/vercel-ai-chatbot/FEATURES.md

 I want to improve my docker container and want to run drizzle studio in it per default.
 Set this up for me

+---

+## Redis Role and Feature

+Explain to me in very simple words where Redis is used in this project and what purpose it solves.
+Which functionality from a user perspective is improved?
+What is not working when Redis is not available?
+Explain which data are stored in Redis for what amount of time and how much load is on the system.